bobye/d2suite/README.md

 # d2lib
-`d2lib` is a C++ library of discrete distribution (d2) based large-scale data processing framework.
-It also contains a collection of computing tools supporting the analysis of d2 data.
+`d2lib` is a C++ library of discrete distribution (d2) based __large-scale__ data processing framework.
+It supports the data analysis of distributions at scale, such as nearest neighbors, clustering, and some other machine learning capability. `d2lib` uses templates and C++11 features a lot, aiming to maximize its extensibility for different types of data.

+`d2lib` also contains a collection of computing tools supporting the analysis of typical d2 data, such as images, sequences, documents.

 *[under construction]*

 Dependencies
  - BLAS
  - [rabit](https://github.com/dmlc/rabit): the use of generic parallel infrastructure
- - [mosek](https://www.mosek.com): fast LP/QP solvers
+ - [mosek](https://www.mosek.com): fast LP/QP solvers, academic license available.

 Make sure you have those pre-compiled libraries installed and configured in the [d2lib/Makefile](d2lib/Makefile).